Inkjet paper: Inkjet photo paper

 Photo paper is inkjet paper specifically for printing photographs.
 It is a bright white due to bleaching or pigments such as titanium dioxide, and has been coated with a highly absorbent material that limits diffusion of the ink.
 Highly refined clay is a common coating to prevent ink spread.

 The best of these papers, with suitable pigment-based ink systems, can match or exceed the image quality and longevity of photographic gelatin-based silver halide continuous tone printing methods used for color photographs, such as Fuji CrystalArchive (for color prints from negatives) and Cibachrome/Ilfochrome (for color prints from positive transparencies).
 For printing monochrome photographs, some photographers believe that traditional silver-based papers exhibit deeper black tones and smoother tonal gradation compared with inkjet prints; however, objective testing of contemporary fine art inkjet media (in particular the finer gloss and luster papers) does not support these impressions.
-Paper is one amongst several key elements determining the quality of the print; the others are the ink, the printer, the printer/paper profile, the software used for print preparation and most importantly - the skill and expertise of the print-maker.
+Paper is one amongst several key elements determining the quality of the print; the others are the ink, the printer, the printer/paper profile, the software used for print preparation and the skill and expertise of the print-maker.

 Photo paper is typically divided into glossy, "matte", semi-matte, semi-gloss, satin or silk, and matte finishes.
 Paper thickness varies widely.
 Lighter weights are not much different from the general-purpose office papers described above, and can be used for all types of printing, though these are the least expensive and lowest-quality photo papers.

 Photo papers for more critical work are thicker and have advanced coatings, sometimes with quick-drying properties.
 They can normally be printed only on the one specially coated side.
 A few papers are coated for double-sided printing.